You've probably seen it: a dog and their person moving together like twin stars.

 Urban Pooch Training: 5400 N Damen, Chicago, IL

-You know the basics.
+You know the basics and have an invitation to join Intermediate Dog Dance.
 Now it's about making the work feel like yours: developing your dog's fluency, expanding your shared vocabulary, and starting to shape movement into a routine that reflects your partnership.

 This class is for teams who've completed a beginner series and are ready to go further.
 Expect more complex sequences, musicality, and a longer choreographic arc.